-Sale/Furnishing of Controlled Substances

-Sale or furnishing, or attempting to sell or furnish controlled substances.
+Sale/Furnishing of Controlled Substances or attempting to sell or furnish controlled substances.

 First and repeated Violations: recommendation for expulsion, police involvement, notification of parents/legal guardian.

 Violation of Federal/State/Local Laws and Ordinances

 - Abuse of fire alarms, safety equipment

 - Bomb threats

 - Arson

 - Possession and/or use of weapons